Toy and Miniature Poodles aren’t just pretty, they’re brilliantly brainy and fun!

 However, their sharp minds also mean they can work out creative ways to find their own fun… which their owners might not appreciate!
 So, it’s important to stay consistent with training.

-Every dog needs reward-based training and to learn how to interact with other dogs, animals, and people.
+Every dog needs reward-based training to learn how to interact with other dogs, animals, and people.
 Otherwise, they can develop anxiety or unwanted behaviours.

 Common behavioural issues in Poodles include: